PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

     **Beta Issues**

-    As of 3.0.0 Beta release, support for non-manifold topology is not available yet.
-The topology factories are currently set to report warnings when non-manifold configurations are encountered and implicitly treat them as sharp boundaries.
-We intend to fully specify and implement a set of of interpolation rules in a future release of OpenSubdiv.
+    As of 3.0.0 Beta release, non-manifold topology has limited support.
+Most non-manifold configurations (with the exception of degenerate edges) are supported for refinement and subdivision.
+But some factories, such as the patch tables, do not support them.
+The interpolation associated with non-manifold features currently treats them as infinitely sharp features -- smooth rules are possible but exactly what they should be is unclear.
+We intend to fully specify and implement a set of interpolation rules in a future release of OpenSubdiv.
+Until then the results should be considered undefined.

 ----